ariga/atlas/doc/md/knowledge-center/mysql/generated_columns.md

 slug: /knowledge/mysql/generated-columns
 ---

-**MySQL** is a popular open-source relational database that lets you store data. **Generated columns** are a feature of MySQL that allows you to store and read data that is dependent on other data; without requiring complex INSERT or UPDATE queries.
+**MySQL** is a popular open-source relational database. **Generated Columns** are a feature of MySQL that allows you to define tables with columns whose value is a function of the value stored in other columns; without requiring complex expressions in SELECT, INSERT or UPDATE queries.

 ## What are Generated Columns?